BirnB4um/PixelBox/README.md

 # PixelBox
-PixelBox is my first ever game made in Java
+PixelBox is my first ever game made in Java using Eclipse

-Its a Sandbox game, in which you can draw/create/destroy whatever you can think of :)
+It's a Sandbox game where you can create/destroy/paint whatever you can think of :)